 Rosemary A. Lester-Smith, Ph.D., CCC-SLP, joins the faculty after completing postdoctoral training at the Mayo Clinic, Boston University, Northwestern University, and Shirley Ryan AbilityLab, formerly the Rehabilitation Institute of Chicago.
 She received her Ph.D. in speech, language and hearing sciences with a minor in neuroscience from the University of Arizona.
 She is a certified speech-language pathologist and conducts both basic and clinical research to improve the diagnosis and treatment of neurogenic voice disorders.
 Her research has been funded by the National Institutes of Health and the National Institute on Disability, Independent Living, and Rehabilitation Research.

 Department of Communication Studies

 Madeleine Redlick is an assistant professor of instruction and the program manager for interdisciplinary education initiatives, which will involve both the Moody College and many other colleges across campus at both the undergraduate and graduate levels.
 Redlick’s research is focused on relational communication.
-Specifically, she is interested in how individuals perceive their romantic relationships and how those perceptions contribute to experiences of emotions like uncertainty, jealousy, stigmatization, as well as feeling committed, invested, and satisfied.
+Specifically, she is interested in how individuals perceive their romantic relationships and how those perceptions contribute to experiences of emotions like uncertainty, jealousy and stigmatization as well as feeling committed, invested, and satisfied.
 Her research focuses strongly on the role that gender plays in influencing how people feel about their romantic relationships.
-Redlick’s research has appeared in a variety of journals in the field including Personal Relationships, Communication Education, and Psychology and Sexuality, in addition to being highlighted in the popular magazine Psychology Today.
-Redlick received her master's and Ph.D. in Communication Studies from UT Austin.
+Redlick’s research has appeared in a variety of journals in the field including Personal Relationships, Communication Education, and Psychology and Sexuality in addition to being highlighted in the popular magazine Psychology Today.
+Redlick received her master's and doctorate in communication studies from UT Austin.